-Safety-sensitive industries usually conduct a 5-panel DOT drug test for five major drug categories, including the following illicit drugs:
+As per the rule, every employer should conduct a 5-panel DOT drug test for the five major illegal drug metabolites.

 The DOT Clearinghouse, officially known as the FMCSA Drug and Alcohol Clearinghouse, is an online database securely maintained by the Federal Motor Carrier Safety Administration (FMCSA).